gabrieljolivier/gabrieljolivier.github.io/about.md

 &nbsp; &nbsp; &nbsp; &nbsp; contemporary policy, such as the recent expansion of universal school vouchers \
 &nbsp; &nbsp; &nbsp; &nbsp; and the most recent federal minimum wage increases, as well as historic policy, \
 &nbsp; &nbsp; &nbsp; &nbsp; including integration busing and the language bans in Louisiana schools. \
-&nbsp; &nbsp; &nbsp; &nbsp; When I am not researching or teaching, I spend my time trying to be outside \
+&nbsp; &nbsp; &nbsp; &nbsp; When I am not researching or teaching, I spend my time tending to my plants, \
-&nbsp; &nbsp; &nbsp; &nbsp; with friends, either roller skating around Audubon Park or basking in the sun in \
+&nbsp; &nbsp; &nbsp; &nbsp; skating with friends, and caring for my cat, Mr. Baby. \
 &nbsp; &nbsp; &nbsp; &nbsp; the backyard.